ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 # Writing a qube-config.json

 This page discusses how to configure your cube with the greatest control and flexibility by writing a `qube-config.json` file.
-If you are just starting out with csvcubed, you may wish to start with the [quick start](../../quick-start/index.md).
+If you are new to using csvcubed, you may wish to begin with the [quick start](../../quick-start/index.md) approach.

 > **Experience of writing basic JSON documents is assumed throughout this document.**
 > See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.